-This page about uricosuric drugs (urosuric drugs) was last reviewed, or updated, on 11 May 2013.
+This page about uricosuric drugs (aka urosuric drugs) was last reviewed, or updated, on 15 January 2018.

 Probenecid, sulfinpyrazone and benzbromarone are classed as uricosuric (aka urosuric).
 They encourage the body to excrete uric acid in the urine by preventing the kidneys from re-absorbing it into the blood, so there's less in the blood.
 They are a long term gout treatment because insufficient uric acid excretion is for many people the cause of hyperuricemia.
 When there's less in the blood, gout's MSU crystals are less likely to form, and existing crystals are more likely to dissolve.